Cloud governance guides

 A virtual datacenter can be thought of as your own isolated cloud within the Azure platform, integrating management processes, regulatory requirements, and security processes required by your governance policies.
 Within this virtual boundary, Azure Virtual Datacenter offers example models for deploying workloads while ensuring consistent compliance and provides basic guidance on implementing an organization's separation of roles and responsibilities in the cloud.

 Azure Virtual Datacenter assumptions

 Although smaller teams may benefit from the models and recommendations the Azure Virtual Datacenter provides, this approach is designed to guide enterprise IT groups managing large cloud environments.
 For organizations that meet the following criteria it's recommended that you consider consulting the Azure Virtual Datacenter guidance when designing your Azure-based cloud infrastructure:

 - Your enterprise is subject to regulatory compliance requirements that require centralized monitoring and audit capabilities.

-- Your industry depends on a complex platform which requires complex controls and deep domain expertise to govern the platform.
-This is most common in large enterprises within finance, oil and gas, or manufacturing.
+- Your industry depends on a complex platform that requires complex controls and deep domain expertise to govern the platform.
+This is most common in large enterprises within finance, manufacturing, and oil and gas.